sadmanca/blog/_posts/2024-08-22-work-study-at-uoft.md

 You have to deal with all of the following:

 ##### Vague Job Titles
-*Many jobs have incredibly vague titles*, such as `"<<VERB or NOUN>> Assistant"` or just plain old `"Research Assistant"`, which means that students need to basically need to open every individual job to read the description and then understand what they're actually about.
+*Many jobs have incredibly vague titles*, such as `"<<VERB or NOUN>> Assistant"` or just plain old `"Research Assistant"`, which means that you basically need to open every individual job to read the description and then understand what they're actually about.

 ##### Can Only View Job Details After Opening a Job Post
 *Clicking on a job posting opens it in a new tab*, which can be slightly annoying but at least means you can jump between multiple job descriptions at the same time.
 Annoyingly, however, there's no way to save job postings for viewing later on the job description page either (you can shortlist jobs in the listings *after* doing keyword searches or filtering, but not *in the actual page with the job description itself*, which is a rather annoying UX snafu).